dart-lang/site-www/src/codelabs/async-await/index.md

   width="100%" >
 </iframe>

-In this example, `getUserOrder` completes with an Exception indicating that the user ID is invalid.
+In this example, `getUserOrder` completes with an exception indicating that the user ID is invalid.

 You have learned about futures and how they complete, but how do you handle their results?
 In the next section you will learn how to use the `async` and `await`